ANSI & FR Product Information

 4.)
 What is 3M Scotchlite?

-3M Scotchlite reflective material uses a technology known as retro-reflection, which helps the eye perceive light during nighttime and low-light conditions.
+3M Scotchlite uses a technology known as retro-reflection, which helps the eye perceive light during nighttime and low-light conditions.
 Retro-reflection occurs when light rays are returned directly to the original light source, such as car headlights.
-Because little light is scattered when the light is returned, retro-reflective materials appear brightest to motorists and vehicle operators.
+Since little light is scattered when the light returns, retro-reflective materials appear brightest to motorists and vehicle operators.

 5.)
 What is NFPA 70E?